Master plumbers doing basic work

 our process

-find where licensed capacity is lost
+map where licensed time is wasted

-measure tier utilization
+launch and measure tier utilization

 context